intervalia/checktreejs/docs/API.md

 // Add the sub options and auto open them. el.addOptions(data, event.detail.node, true);
 ```
 > There is no way to add options through a DOM attribute.
 You must call the `addOptions` method.

+**`autoOpen` improvements with version 1.2.0**

+As of version 1.2.0 you can now pass a boolean value, as described above, or an unsigned integer (UINT) value for `autoOpen`.
+If you use a UINT value then the new child branches will only open automatically to the level specified by the `autoOpen` value.
+A value of `0` will auto open no children.
+A value of `2` will open all children for the first two layers.

 ### `changeLabel` Function